H Yoga Mat (Hot Yoga): Best Picks for Grip & Durability

 • Durability Issues: Heat and frequent cleaning wear out cheaper mats quickly.

-A sweat-resistant yoga mat, however, is engineered to tackle these challenges, ensuring a stable, safe practice.
+A sweat-resistant yoga mat, however, is engineered to tackle these challenges, helping support a more stable, safer-feeling practice.

 “A great yoga mat with strong grip lets you dive into your flow, not worry about slipping.”